 In 2016 S-CountryDesk launched the highly successful "S-weltweit App" for international business.
-Nearly 250 Savings Banks are now using this new digital marketing channel.
+Nearly 250 Savings Banks use this digital marketing channel for international business.

-The app provides high-quality information on 150 countries and is designed to give new impetus to international corporate banking business.
+The app provides high-quality information on 150 countries and is designed to give new impetus to international corporate banking business. countrydesk.de

-countrydesk.de